finsig/smoldot-swift-performance/README.md

 An app project for use in conjunction with the XCode Memory Report and/or Instruments.

-* Add single chain - client idle.
+* Add single chain - client "idle".
 * Add chain to client, remove chain from client.
 * Receive subscription responses.